 The additional materials in the first case are often necessary materials to finish the job.
-Here you may save hundreds, but are likely to spend at least $500 on such items, or it is possible they would just be included in the top line figure of “Fiber Cement Siding.”
+Here you may save hundreds but are likely to spend at least $500 on such items, or it is possible they would just be included in the top line figure.

-The second set of additional materials, regarding window trim replacement is best decided during estimates for the project.
+The second set of additional materials, regarding window trim replacement is best decided during the “obtaining the estimates” phase of the project.
 In other words, get multiple quotes on the project just as you would with any home improvement project.
 A professional will tell you if you can keep existing materials on the house and they can restore that or if replacement material is recommended / necessary.

 The Good, The Bad and The Oh So Pretty

-Here we list the pros, cons and chief reason for why to consider fiber cement siding.
+Here we list the pros, cons, and the chief reason for why to consider fiber cement siding.